sgrassie/sgrassie.github.io/_posts/2011/2011-10-31-github-api-handling-authentication.md

 ---
+layout: post
 title: Github API - Handling authentication
+tags: ['C#','Coding','github-api']
+hidden: False
 published: 31/10/2011
-layout: post
-categories: C#,Coding,github-api
+ispublished: True
 ---
 With v3 of the Github REST API, calling a certain methods when unauthenticated will return a limited set of information, and when authenticated will return extra information.
 One of the things I wanted to do was to make it easy, in a fluent manner, to add authentication to a request.
 For example:
 <pre class="brush:csharp">var a = new UserApi();